hackclub/hackclub/workshops/slack-pfp/README.md

 # Automating your Slack Profile Picture

 <s>Having a plain old profile picture is so 2019. </s> Having a Slack Profile Picture that changes throughout the day is a great way to mix things up on Slack.
 In this workshop, we'll be learning how to make a dynamic profile picture that changes as the day progresses.
 We'll be using Node.js deployed as a [Vercel](https://vercel.com) Serverless Function and triggered by [cron-job.org](https://cron-job.org/en/).
-You'll be learning the basics of getting a Slack User Token, creating a Node.js program and deploying that program as a server less function.
+You'll be learning the basics of getting a Slack User Token, creating a Node.js program and deploying that program as a serverless function.

 ## Obtaining a Slack Token